I know what you are going to say.

 Players can visit each other’s cows and click for them, and acquire money, er excuse me, ‘Mooney’ to buy upgrades and such.
 This game is genius because not only does it include good gameplay, but it also has a great social commentary behind it.

-The gamification of social media, as well as exploiting players for income rather than for the art of the game where the main aspects of creator Ian Bogost’s philosophy while creating aspects of the game.
+The gamification of social media, as well as exploiting players for income rather than for the art of the game were the main aspects of creator Ian Bogost’s philosophy while creating aspects of the game.

 A game that’s fun as well as having a valuable and current commentary on civilization and social media?
 Sign me up.